 The Audit Committee consists of three directors, being Messrs.
 Seaman, Begeman and Smith.
 Mr. Seaman is the Chair of the Audit Committee.
-The directors of the Corporation have determined that each member of the Audit Committee is "independent" from the Corporation and "financially literate" for the purposes of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators ("NI 52-110").
-Each member of the Audit Committee has the ability to perform his responsibilities as an Audit Committee member based on his education and/or experience, as summarized below.
+The directors of the Corporation have determined that each of Messrs.
+Seaman and Begeman is "independent" from the Corporation and "financially literate" for the purposes of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators ("NI 52-110").